kc1212/multiparty-gc/README.md

 where `<benchmark_name>` are `copz aes`, for example.
 The result will be written to `flamegraph.svg` which can be opened in Firefox.
+More performance can be achieved with
+`RUSTFLAGS="-C target-cpu=native"`.